adrianliechti/llama/README.md

-# LLAMA Gateway
+# LLAMA Platform

-The LLAMA Gateway provides an unified API to various Large Language Models (LLM) and higher level functionality like Retrieval-Augmented Generation (RAG) for use cases like:
+The LLAMA Platform provides an unified API to various Large Language Models (LLM) and higher level functionality like Retrieval-Augmented Generation (RAG) for use cases like:

 - Enterprise Chat